 Our world is a loud place — we’re constantly bombarded with advertisements competing for space in our busy day.
 But if you really want to capture someone’s attention, you don’t want to just shout louder.
 You want to speak directly to them.
 To reach your target audience, you have to — well — target them.
 With Account-Based Marketing (ABM), you align your sales and marketing efforts to deliver targeted advertising and content to a focused list of high-value accounts.
 Instead of marketing to a wide target audience, ABM prioritizes those specific business targets to drive high sales volume and a strong ROI.
 Simply put, ABM flips the traditional marketing funnel upside down.

-According to Hubspot, 70 percent of marketers report using ABM in 2021 — a 15 percent jump from 2020.
+According to Hubspot, 70 percent of marketers report using ABM in 2023.
 If that has you wondering why so many B2B brands moving away from the tried-and-true marketing tactics, you’re in luck.
 I’m here to tell you the four big reasons marketers are introducing ABM strategies in their marketing mix.

 Before I dive in, let me say I only scratch the surface of the capabilities and benefits of an ABM program.
 There’s a lot that goes into developing an ABM strategy and getting a program up and running.
 But first, let’s start with the reasons your brand should explore an ABM strategy:

 Instead of dedicating time and resources to a large audience that may not purchase your products or services, ABM allows marketers to focus their efforts on select lists of high-value businesses and targets that fit the brand’s ideal customer profile.
 This enables marketers to create more attractive content and programs that speak directly to the audiences most likely to become customers.

 2. The Right Message at the Right Time.